Modeling dark matter halos with self-interacting fermions: A polytropic approach: Abstract

 \section{Abstract}

-In this work we study the possibility of modeling the dark matter content in galaxies as a core-halo model consisting of self-gravitating, self-interacting fermions.
-For the core of the halo, the dark matter fermions are degenerate, while for the halo we have considered two possibilities: the fermions have thermalized as a perfect fluidor they will follow a standard cold dark matter Navarro-Frenk-White profile.
+In this work we study the possibility of modeling the dark matter content in galaxies as a core-halo model consisting of self-gravitating, self-interacting fermions by means of an effective polytropic equation of state.
+For the core of the halo, the dark matter fermions are degenerate, while for the halo we have considered two possibilities: the fermions have thermalized as a perfect fluid, or they will follow a standard cold dark matter Navarro-Frenk-White profile.
 The core density profile is obtained by solving the Tolman-Oppenheimer-Volkoff equations, and their properties are determined by the fermion mass, the central density and the interaction strength.
 The mass of the fermion and the strength of the fermion self-interaction is fixed by doing a $\chi^2$ analysis to fit that fit the rotational curves of Low Surface Brightness galaxies.

-It was found that the fermion mass should be in the range $38.73~\rm{eV}< m_{f} < 42.11~\rm{eV}$ and the interparticle strength in the range $269.69 < y <348.48$ at $68$ C.L. in order to reproduce the rotational curves adequately, in the case when the halo is modeled as a thermalized ideal gas.
-Similar values are obtained if the halo is modeled following a Navarro-Frenk-White case, namely $41.54 ~\rm{eV} < m_{f} <49.87 ~\rm{eV}$ and $5606.06< y < 17484.84$.
+It was found that the fermion mass should be in the range $155.10~\rm{eV}< m_{f} < 313.26~\rm{eV}$ and the interparticle strength in the range $1465.31 < y <6002.04$ at $68$ C.L. in order to reproduce the rotational curves adequately, in the case when the halo is modeled as a thermalized ideal gas.
+Similar values are obtained if the halo is modeled following a Navarro-Frenk-White case, namely $42.31 ~\rm{eV} < m_{f} <49.23 ~\rm{eV}$ and $71.43< y < 132.65$.

-Once fixed the values of the mass of the fermion $m_f$ and the interaction strength $y$, we tested the core-halo model with data from the Milky Way and the SPARC database.
+Once fixed the values of the mass of the fermion $m_f$ and the interaction strength $y$, we tested the core-halo model with data from the Milky Way, local dwarf spheroidal galaxies and the SPARC database.
 We have found good agreement between the data and the core-halo models, varying only one free parameter: the central density.
 Thus a single fermion can fit hundreds of galaxies.
 Nevertheless, the dark matter halo surface density relation or the halo total mass and radius depend strongly on the model for the halo.